 8 Best Neighborhoods in Dublin to Stay In

-Here are 8 of the best neighborhoods to stay in Dublin.
+Here are 8 of the best neighborhoods to stay in Dublin, which is one of the best places to go in Ireland.
 The list includes nearby attractions and accommodation.

 1. City Center